 We’ll break into small groups to compare notes on P2P fundraising and expand our networks.

 How do you keep your team (and volunteers) motivated when the world seems to be falling apart around us?
 Pancreatic Cancer Action Network’s Kevin Sims will offer ideas you can replicate to keep spirits and productivity high even under challenging circumstances!

 No organization has answers to all the problems plaguing our sector, but a number have figured out big pieces of the puzzle.
-American Foundation for Suicide Prevention’s Nicole Dolan shares her scan of the industry to let you in on “Seven Success Strategies I Learned During The Pandemic.”
+American Foundation for Suicide Prevention’s Nicole Dolan shares her scan of the industry to let you in on “Five Success Strategies I Learned During The Pandemic.”

 Help generate a forecast for peer-to-peer fundraising walks in 2021 by participating in an instant poll.

 Come cheer on colleagues (and suggest winning responses) as they compete for a $500 donation for their organizations.
 Hosted by OP 3’s Colleen Fitzgerald and Erica Helphand THE SURVEY SAYS this will definitely be a session to remember!